 We often hear it said, “the Bible really doesn’t have a lot to say about ________”

-We see it, and we get frustrated.
+Then when we see what they’re doing we get frustrated.
 How can they ignore what God has so clearly said?

 Not a business manual, but….